Wall Starter Systems

 Reveal Support Plate

-The long leg of the plate should be built into the bed joint of the external leaf with the arrow pointing inwards.
+The long leg of the plate is built into the bed joint of the external leaf with the arrow pointing inwards.
 To ensure stability, the outer leaf should be built at least one brick high on top of the plate prior to the reveal brick being placed.